-1. Press and release the Alt key.

-2. You will see letters and numbers appear next to the buttons on the ribbon (see Figure 29).
+- 1. Press and release the Alt key. - 2.
+You will see letters and numbers appear next to the buttons on the ribbon.

-Figure 29 - Access Keys
+Figure 25 - Access Keys

-3. Press the number or letters of your choice.
-If you select a letter for one of the tabs on the ribbon, the tab will become selected and you will see a letter or number for each command on the selected tab (see Figure 30).
+3. On your keyboard, press the number or letters of your choice.
+If you select a letter for one of the tabs on the ribbon, the tab will become selected and you will see a letter or number for each command on the selected tab.

-Figure 30 - Access Keys
+Figure 26 - Insert Access Keys

-4. Continue to press letters or numbers until you accomplish your goal.
+4. Continue to press letters or numbers until you have selected the desired tool.
 If a window opens, use the tab key to move the cursor throughout the window.

 Note: The space bar will allow you to place a check-mark in the check boxes that are available.